jscottysolomon/ML-Price-Predictor/project_proposal.md

 + How does the performance of S&P 500 index funds compare the the performance of activley managed mutual funds?
 + What is the best way to calculate projected growth of a mutual fund?
++ Can investing "sustainably" produce similar returns to their nonsustainable counterparts?
++ How does inflation factor into the growth of mutual funds?

 ### Intellectual Merit: